-This summer, Sam Williams, a 23-year-old who lives with a developmental disability, decided it was time to try and find a full-time job.
+Last summer, Sam Williams, who lives with a developmental disability, decided it was time to try and find a full-time job.

 "I just thought it's time to get out and explore the new world," said Williams, "to try and find the job I've been looking for."

-Williams, who lives in Springwater, Ont., looked to his 25-year-old brother Luke for inspiration.
+Williams, who lives in Springwater, Ont., looked to brother Luke for inspiration.
 Luke has a physical disability but that didn't stop him from landing a position as a production assistant with CBC.

 For Canadians like Sam and Luke, landing a job is no easy task.
 The unemployment rate for people with disabilities is much higher than the national average.
 And Sam says not having a job can really affect self-esteem.

 "It's a life feeling empty right now," Sam said about being unemployed.
 "I need to fill that emptiness with something and I hope that something will be a job."

 When Luke was looking for work, he took advantage of community agencies that help people with disabilities.
 So that's how Sam started his job search, too.

 He went to Simcoe Community Services and met Debbie Osborn.
 She helped Sam come up with a "chase list" — a list of all potential jobs in the region.